phluschott/raspi-writer/README.md

    ```

 4. **Follow Prompts**:
+   - **Installation Time Warning**: Note that a full installation may take 20-60 minutes.
    - **Pi Zero Check**: Confirm if using a Pi Zero to disable resource-heavy apps.
    - **Software Selection**: Use checkboxes to select desired software.
    - **Display Selection**: Choose a GPIO display or select "none" for HDMI.
-   - **Wi-Fi Hotspot**: If no Wi-Fi networks are found, configure a hotspot with SSID, password, and authentication type, or skip.
+   - **Wi-Fi Hotspot**: Configure a hotspot with SSID, password, and authentication type, or skip.
+The hotspot activates on boot only if no known Wi-Fi networks are found.
    - **Reboot**: Reboot the Pi after setup to apply changes.

 5. **Reboot**: